ravi-s/RateStartup/EvaluationProcess/Screening.md

 4. Who are your customers and why are they your customers?

-5. If we are your customers, what should I buy and why should I buy?
+5. If we are your customers, what should we buy and why should we buy?

 6. How would you delight your customers?